 Innovation is hard.
 At big companies, that’s an understatement.

-Because at big companies, when it comes to innovation, many tend to err on the side of caution.
+Because when it comes to innovation, many companies tend to err on the side of caution.
 That is, until something better comes along that threatens to take away customers.
 Then, they scramble to react.

 It’s a big reason why mistakes and outright misses are common among big companies.
 Look no further than Gillette’s 6 percent drop in sales to see the consequences of a missed opportunity.
 The razor and grooming company never predicted that customers would move to monthly subscription services like Harry’s or Dollar Shave Club.
 (If Gillette had predicted it, it would have gotten there first.)
 The established companies are now playing catch-up: Gillette launched a razor delivery service of its own, called Gillette On Demand, and Unilever acquired Dollar Shave Club in 2016 for $1 billion.

 “Most big companies don’t have a culture that’s built for accepting new ideas that seem small and insignificant at first,” says Scott Kirsner, journalist, author, and editor and co-founder of Innovation Leader, on an episode of the Outside Inpodcast.
 “They often watch as startups see an opportunity and have the patience to develop that opportunity over five or ten years and turn it into a billion dollar business.”

 “The thing that’s more challenging for big companies is internal innovation and unlocking the potential of your own people, talking to your customers and your business partners in new ways,” he continues.

 One solution to the innovation problem is to bring customers into the process.
 Yet, customers – their ideas, their perspectives, their creativity – are underutilized inside large organizations, caused by a disconnect between the people inside the company and the people they are trying to serve.
 Why is that?